 The extensions of output parameters for both NWDAF services Nnwdaf_AnalyticsSubscription and Nnwdaf_AnalyticsInfo are:

-- If no flag is used in the input parameters of subscription/request, the output message contains the same parameters specified in TS 23.288;
+- If no flag or type of bulked data is used in the input parameters of subscription/request, the output message contains the same parameters specified in TS 23.288 [5];

-- If the input parameters of subscription/request included the AOG Mode and/or the bulked data flag, the output message shall contain the subscription correlation ID (identifying the requested bulked data) and the bulked data without containing the analytics output and related fields (validity period, probability of assertion);
+- If the input parameters of subscription/request included the AOG Mode or type of bulked data and/or the bulked data flag, the output message shall contain the subscription correlation ID (identifying the requested bulked data) and the bulked data without containing the analytics output and related fields (validity period, probability of assertion);

-- If the input parameters of subscription/request included the output-bulked data flag, the output message shall contain the subscription correlation ID (identifying both the analytics ID output and the requested bulked data) the analytics output and related fields (validity period, probability of assertion), and the bulked data containing the data used for generating such analytics output.
+- If the input parameters of subscription/request included the AOG Mode or type of bulked data and the output-bulked data flag, the output message shall contain the subscription correlation ID (identifying both the analytics ID output and the requested bulked data) the analytics output and related fields (validity period, probability of assertion), and the bulked data containing the data used for generating such analytics output.

 A new dedicated service is exposed by NWDAF for to provide the bulked data.